Akansha0211/Extension/react-app/README.md

 Clone Github repo and then you can install frontend dependencies inside react-app folder sing node package manager & backend dependencies using pip python installer npx create-react-app react-app

+## Also worked on FLASK + EXPRESS SERVER
+Since flask and express both are using node js , so things were quite different, but then React part remains almost the same.
+You can check out that project as well:  https://github.com/coderkabh/Show_My_Folio

 ###How it will work:
 templates folder will contain index.html once you create a build version of your react-frontend Run main.py available in the flask-backend folder to start the flask server